How to Install Paperless-NGX on a Synology NAS with Docker

 What is NGX in Paperless?

-NGX stands for Next Generation X. Paperless-NGX is the successor to Paperless-ng which itself is a fork of the original project.
+NGX stands for Next Generation X. Paperless-NGX is the successor to Paperless-ng, originally a fork of Paperless.

 Can I install Paperless-NGX on my Synology NAS?

-Yes, you can install Paperless-NGX on your Synology NAS using Docker.
+Yes, you can install Paperless-NGX on a Synology NAS by using Docker, Portainer, and a Docker Compose file.

 What is Docker Compose and how is it related to Paperless-NGX?